Solid Traditional Foundations

 • Aversion pushes away what feels unpleasant, painful, or threatening.

-• Ignorance misperceives the true nature of reality, giving rise to various illusions and false assumptions.
+• Ignorance misperceives the true nature of reality, giving rise to illusions and false assumptions.

 3rd - Cessation of Suffering (Nirodha / Nirodha)